Hijacked (film): Plot

 Binh and Khanh regained control of the flight and made an emergency landing.
-Due to the pressure from the explosion, the rudder system lost control of the direction, combined with the nose gear being stuck, forcing Binh to risk jumping down onto the landing gear to assist Khanh in dropping the gear.
+Due to the pressure from the explosion, the rudder lost control of the direction, combined with the nose gear being stuck, forcing Binh to risk jumping down onto the landing gear to assist Khanh in dropping it down.
 Binh was rescued by Hai before the plane hit the ground.
 After the emergency landing, police forces, along with firefighters and medical staff, surrounded the plane and took the victims to the emergency room.
 During the emergency evacuation, Hai forgot to use the urn of his father's ashes as a disguise for a grenade, which was discovered by Binh.
 Binh criticized Hai for risking the lives of his family and passengers to flee the country.
-Despite the criticism, Hai opened fire on Binh and tried to start the engine to continue the flight out of Vietnam, but was quickly stopped and killed by Binh.
+In response, Hai expressed disappointment about the country's economic decline and asserted that he carried out the hijacking to provide a better life for his family.
+Despite Binh's advice to surrender, Hai opened fire on Binh and tried to start the engine to continue the flight out of Vietnam, but was quickly stopped and killed by Binh.

 At the end of the film, Binh returned home to reunite with his wife and newborn child in happiness.
 Nhan went to Son's house to ask after him and intended to express her feelings for him.
 Meanwhile, Trinh lost her first child with Khanh due to a miscarriage while fighting the hijackers.
 The entire crew members and air marshal of flight HVN-602 were awarded the Feat Order by the Vietnamese government in recognition of their anti-hijacking actions.